opensafely/documentation/docs/study-def-tricks.md

 The will create `n` columns in the dataset.
 A few things to be aware of:

-* This does not make for efficient SQL queries.
-It is creating a new query for each event, rather than a query for each set of events.
-This will slow down extraction time considerably.
+* Behind the scenes, this creates a new SQL query for each variable rather than a single query for everything.
+This can be inefficient and could slow down extraction time considerably.
+You should therefore only extract the minimum `n` events needed for your study.
-* The dummy data won't necessarily appear in date order.
-It may be possible to tinker with the function to make this work.
-Another workaround is to reorder the columns post-extraction, for example here: https://github.com/opensafely/covid-vaccine-effectiveness-research/blob/be747894e1fadf525e391c01477a8ac532613b42/analysis/R/data_process.R#L229
+* The dummy data won't appear in date order.
+You could write a more sophisticated function, with different expectations for each `i`.
+Or you could reorder the columns post-extraction, for example in [covid-vaccine-effectiveness-research repository](https://github.com/opensafely/covid-vaccine-effectiveness-research/blob/be747894e1fadf525e391c01477a8ac532613b42/analysis/R/data_process.R#L229).
-* It's likely that you'll want to to convert this wide-formatted data to long format,
+* Many routines for analysing this sort of data, for example in R or Stata, require the data to be in long-form, not wide-form as they are returned here.
+In that case, you'll need to reshape the columns.

 ## Better dummy data for categorical variables
 For categorical variables with a small number of categories, the standard way of creating dummy data is easy to use, for example: